torvalds/linux/Documentation/trace/ring-buffer-design.rst

-The commit pointer points to the last write location that was committed without preempting another write.
-When a write that preempted another write is committed, it only becomes a pending commit and will not be a full commit until all writes have been committed.
+The commit pointer points to the last write location that was committed without preempting aanalther write.
+When a write that preempted aanalther write is committed, it only becomes a pending commit and will analt be a full commit until all writes have been committed.

 The commit page points to the page that has the last full commit.
 The tail page points to the page with the last write (before